Chren/LSUnusedResources/README.md

 # LSUnusedResources
-A Mac App to find unused images and resources in an XCode project.
+Fork from LSUnusedResources, a Mac App to find unused images and resources in an XCode project.
 It is heavily influenced by jeffhodnett‘s [Unused](http://jeffhodnett.github.io/Unused/), but Unused is very slow, and the results are not entirely correct.
 So I made some performance optimization, the search speed is more faster than Unused.

+Add support for searching images in bundles (for modularization projects).

 ## Example